 All drivers in Pennsylvania are required to carry this minimum coverage.
 However, it’s entirely possible that you or the driver who struck you purchased additional auto liability coverage.
 That could protect you from having to pay damages over the minimum coverage.
 A motorcycle accident lawyer in Philadelphia can help you understand your policy.

-Should I Hire a Lawyer if I File an Insurance Claim?
+Should I Hire a Philadelphia Motorcycle Accident Lawyer if I Filed an Insurance Claim?

 Insurance companies do not always follow the rules or have your best interests in mind when it comes to the claims process.
 Many of these companies try to avoid paying the benefits you deserve under your policy.